- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist attack.

 - Australians in Egypt should avoid all demonstrations, protests and large crowds.
 You should closely monitor the media for information on events and developments that may affect your personal security and safety.
-See under Safety and security: Civil unrest and political tensions for further information.

 - Since the political upheavals in early 2011, protests have occurred across Egypt, including in Cairo, Alexandria, Ismailia and Port Said.
 Protests can turn violent with little warning.
 A large number of deaths and injuries have occurred in clashes between protesters and the security forces throughout Egypt.